dcycle/jenkins-pipeline-public-csv-to-private-chart/README.md

 We are assuming that Jenkins does not have Docker installed and all Docker operations will be on an external docker host.
 To access that, create the secrets DOCKERHOSTUSER and DOCKERHOST.

+### Make sure you have a git repo which can receive the file

+This repo will be, for example git@github.com:alberto56/beh-indicateurs.git

+Next we need a deploy key pair.
+On your local computer, run:

+    ssh-keygen -t ed25519 -C "your_email@example.com"

+When it asks you the location of the key pair, put a temporary location such as:

+    /Users/me/.ssh/temp

+Do not use a passphrase.

+Now, /Users/me/.ssh/temp.pub will contain the public key, and /Users/me/.ssh/temp will contain the private key.

+In the GitHub interface for the repo, go to settings > deploy keys, and add a new deploy key with the title Jenkins, the contents of your public key, and allow write access.

+In Jenkins credentials, add a credential of type "Secret file", call it MY_REPO_DEPLOY_KEY; put the username git, and add your private key (you might first have to copy it to your ~/Desktop folder or the file manager won't see it because .ssh is hidden).

 ### Create the google-sheets-to-csv-public job

 Parametrize it with: